Invzblio/SerialToWifi/README.md

 # Options
 Options for the SerialToWifi object are:<br>
 <b>TIMESTAMP</b> : Displays a timestamp at the beginning of each line similar to the one in the Arduino console.
 This option is disabled by default.<br>
 <b>NO_RECONNECT</b> : By default, the library will attempt to connect to the TCP console on each call to a Serial function.
-If the console is not reacheable, this can add significant delays to your program's excecution.
+If the console is not reachable, this can add significant delays to your program's execution.
 Using the NO_RECONNECT option will stop this behavior and disable the sending of information if the console is not reachable.
 To restart debug outputs to the TCP console, a reset of the device is required.<br>